 Commercial Diving & Robotic Solutions for the Nuclear Industry

-Nuclear environments are among the world’s most high-risk and hazardous spaces for inspection and intervention tasks that demand high-reliability and deployment-confident expertise and technology.
+Nuclear environments are among the world’s most high-risk and hazardous spaces for inspection and intervention tasks that demand high-reliability and a strong emphasis on health and safety practices.

 ASI specialises in underwater irradiated environment diving for inspection, maintenance, and repair in areas including: